vanesascode/landing-page-javascript-modals-forms-vercel/README.md

 - [x] Asks the scope (your name)
 - [x] Asks if you want to link to existing project.
 You say N
 - [x] In which directory is your code located?
 If it's in the root folder just leave it like this: `./`
-- [x] Want to override the settings?
+- [x] You want to override the settings?
 You say N
 - [x] You can now get the URL that is in the ✅ production line.
 It's live!

 ## To add new changes to the live URL